-At the moment there are top quality air mattresses, some will be self inflatable and otherwise there are several types of automatic pumps so without any effort you get a bed almost as good as the one at home.
+At the moment there are top quality air mattresses, some will be self-inflatable and otherwise, there are several types of automatic pumps so without any effort you get a bed almost as good as the one at home.

 Changing clothes in a tent or a shower cabin is indeed very annoying, but don’t forget: You’re on a nudist campground!
 You have the whole place to change clothes (if you even decide to wear them).

-The same thing goes for loud neighbours.
+The same thing goes for loud neighbors.
 On a textile campground that’s indeed often an issue, but it never happened to us on a nudist campground.
 Nudists are often more relaxed and quiet people, they are less yelling and they don’t have loud televisions.
 And there’s often much more space.
 The tents are not cramped next to each other but everyone has their own area.

 Sleeping in a tent also means being close to nature.
 We can assure you, there’s no better way to wake up than hearing the birds sing, opening your tent door and stepping outside, feeling the wet grass between your toes and the sun on your body.
 That’s waking up as it’s supposed to be.